oracle-livelabs/cloud-database-services/database-cloud-services-automate-stack-deployments/scale-vmcluster-ocpu-oci-cli/scale-vmcluster-ocpu-oci-cli.md

 ## Introduction

+Oracle Cloud Infrastructure provides a wide choice of management interfaces that can be used with the Exadata Database Service.
+The easiest to use is the web console interface, which allows you to use a browser to graphically configure and initiate operations.
+The web console is great for one-time actions, but some users prefer a more programmatic interface for executing things that are done repeatedly, such as provisioning, managing resources and maintenance updates.
+All of the operations interfaces are also exposed via a command line interface (CLI) that can be used for scripting, and for building custom tooling.

+The CLI is a small-footprint tool that you can use on its own or with the console to complete Oracle Cloud Infrastructure tasks.
+The CLI provides the same core functionality as the Console, plus additional commands.
+Some of these, such as the ability to run scripts, extend Console functionality.

+**Cloud Shell**: The CLI is pre-configured with your credentials and ready to use immediately from within Cloud Shell.

+**Oracle Linux Cloud Developer image**: The CLI is pre-installed on the Oracle Linux Cloud Developer platform image.
+For more information.

+The CLI is built on the Oracle Cloud Infrastructure SDK for Python and runs on Mac, Windows, or Linux.
+The Python code makes calls to Oracle Cloud Infrastructure APIs to provide the functionality implemented for the various services.
+These are REST APIs that use HTTPS requests and responses.

 This lab walks you through the steps to Scale Exadata VM Cluster OCPU resource using OCI CLI.

 Estimated Lab Time: 10 minutes